przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 ````

 We can read this as follows:
-1. We want to use state and keep its value i a **variable** called `userName`.
+1. We want to use state and keep its value in a **variable** called `userName`.
 2. We can change the state by calling `setUserName` **function*** with a new value.
 3. We set initial `userName` value to `"Bob"`.

-With this knowledge let's get back to our example.
+With this knowledge at hand let's get back to our example.
 Import `useState` from 'react` and use it in the component.

 ````jsx
 import React, { useState } from 'react';